So I packed up all of the *stuff* I need for a show, including the kitchen sink. How do I organize it all at the show?

 To answer this one, let's assume you are spending the night and you have also reserved an extra stall for use as a Grooming stall and storage area.
 If you have mutliple horses, it's often a good idea to have more than one extra stall reserved, so that you have a storage room for hay/grain, tack, etc. and one for grooming.
 Here are some ideas on how to set them up.

 Let's assume you only have one extra stall for everything you need.
-This means that you may need to do some clearing out so that your horse can actually fit in there safely during the day.
-At night, pile everything back in and lock up.
+This means that you may need to do some clearing out so that your horse can actually fit in there safely during the day to use the crossties.
+At night, pile everything back in and lock up as your horse goes to his eating and sleeping stall.

 Depending on the stall, it's really nice to have some sort of flooring that isn't dirt.
 Those plastic rugs that fold nicely are very common and easy to use at the show to cover the floor IF a horse will not be stepping on them.
 (So, for your hay area or lounge area.)
 For a Grooming stall where a horse will be, use a thin rubber mat if you like.
 They are easy to roll and secure with bailing twine for transport, and allow for some hoof dressing to absorb before your horse shuffles in the dirt.